kent-id/athenaconv/readme.md

 Provides conversion from athena outputs to strongly defined data models.

-The package works as intended but still needs more development:
-- [ ] Add some more high-level tests around mapper.go
-- [ ] Add more data type support in conversion.go
-- [ ] Review usage of logging (best practice for logging in packages)
-- [ ] Is referencing aws-sdk-go-v2 the best practice?
-How does that affect other client libraries referencing this package?

 ## Getting started
 Given the following data struct you define: